Merzasphor/MWSE/docs/source/lua/api/tes3/undoTransform.rst

 tes3.undoTransform
 ====================================================================================================

-Changes a reference back from Warewolf form to human.
+Changes a reference back from werewolf form to human.
 This function works only on a reference infected with Lycanthropy, be it the player or any other reference.
 Returns true if successful.

 Returns
 ----------------------------------------------------------------------------------------------------